 The full toe box will give you the ability to move around a little bit in the front of your shoe, avoiding all of that friction and rubbing that comes from shoes that are too tight in the toe box but perfectly fine everywhere else.

-Some of the smartest investments include other running shoe technologies like shock absorbers, comfort insoles, and other breakthrough innovations that should probably be approached on a case-by-case basis.
+Some of the smartest investments include other running shoes technologies like shock absorbers, comfort insoles, and other breakthrough innovations that should probably be approached on a case-by-case basis.
 However, you’ll want to look closely at some sort of shock-absorbing technology.